 HAL’s registered office is located at Hookgate Cottage, South Brewham, BA10 0LQ.
 The office is part of a private home but registered for business rates.
 It is an administrative office and does not generally handle stock.

-HAL employs 2 full time and 2 part time staff.
+HAL employs 2 full time and 3 part time staff and is a certified BCorporation.

 Our Vision / Mission / Objectives